 I love this Salmon with Pineapple Salsa and Coconut Rice because it's healthy, really easy, and so satisfying.
 For more delicious dinner ideas, try these:

 - Shrimp Tacos with Mango Salsa

 - One-Pot Creamy Chicken Gnocchi

 Salmon with Pineapple Salsa and Coconut Rice

 - Prepare the salmon.
-Preheat oven to 325°F. In a small bowl, add coconut sugar, chili powder, paprika, ¾ tsp salt, and ½ tsp pepper.
+Preheat oven to 325°F. In a small bowl, add coconut sugar, chili powder, paprika, ¾ teaspoon salt, and ½ teaspoon pepper.
 Mix until evenly combined.

 - Pat salmon filets dry.
 Rub spice mixture onto tops of salmon, then place onto a baking sheet lined with foil.
 Roast for 8-15 minutes, depending on thickness of your filets.
 I like my salmon medium-rare and take mine out when a thermometer reads 120°F, about 8 minutes for thin filets.

 - Make the salsa.
 In a large bowl, combine the pineapple, bell pepper, jalapeno, red onion, lime zest and juice, cilantro, and ¼ teaspoon salt.
 Stir to combine and season to taste.
 Let sit about 10 minutes to marinade.

 - To serve, top salmon with salsa and serve with a side of coconut rice.
 Garnish with green onion and cilantro.